VJOA1863/SQL_Retail_Sales_P1/README.md

 **Dataset**: Retail transaction-level sales data

 This project demonstrates how SQL can be used to explore, clean, and analyze retail sales data to support **business decision-making**.
-The focus is not only on writing SQL queries, but on translating query results into **actionable business insights** related to sales performance, customer behavior, and operational efficiency.
+The focus is not only on writing SQL queries, but on translating query outputs into **clear, actionable business insights** related to sales performance, customer behavior, and operational efficiency.

 ---